 How to prevent stretch marks?

 Although it may be impossible to prevent them entirely, it is definitely worthwhile to make the effort.
-Using heavy hydrating moisturizers through your pregnancy will keep contribute to the skin’s pliability and elastic qualities.
-Supporting areas that are gravity dependent (such as a pregnant belly) will reduce the tension on the skin from gravity.
+Using heavy hydrating moisturizers through your pregnancy will help with the skin’s pliability and elasticity.
+Supporting areas that are gravity dependent (such as a pregnant belly) will reduce the tension on the skin.
 And don’t forget to protect the skin from the sun with a good block or SPF clothing.
-You’ll have more success in attempts to minimize stretch marks then you will in trying to erase them.
+It’s better to attempt to minimize stretch marks since when they appear, they’re impossible to erase!

 What can I do to fix stretch marks?

-There is a wide range of treatment options available, but be aware, nothing will permanently erase stretch marks.
-Some lasers can affect the color of stretch marks, reducing their redness, for example.
-Other lasers can lighten the dark color associated with some stretch marks.
+There are a wide range of treatment options available but be aware, nothing will permanently erase stretch marks.
+Some lasers can reduce their redness and other lasers can lighten those that are dark in color.
 Some lasers provide a little skin tightening or reduction of the indentations.
 Various skin creams are marketed for stretch marks as well.
-Surgery, such as a tummy tuck, will remove stretch marks of the lower abdomen and can shift those from above the belly button to below.
-Be very careful about investing in lasers and creams as these are not fail-safe options and results may not meet your expectations.
-If you are compelled to try these procedures, do a “test” area first as a trial so you know what you are going to get before being financially committed to a disappointing, expensive result.
+However, be very careful about investing in lasers and creams as these are not fail-safe options and results may not meet your expectations.
+If you are compelled to try these procedures, do a “test” area first as a trial so you know what you are going to get before financially committing to a disappointing, expensive, sub-par result.
+Surgery, such as a tummy tuck, will remove stretch marks of the lower abdomen and can shift those from above the belly button to below which is often a very desirable outcome!